rallyuthappa/cloud-render-terraform/README.md

-# cloud-render-terraform
-Cloud-based Render Environment on Azure using Terraform
+# Cloud-based Render Environment on Azure using Terraform

 This template builds a basic cloud-based rendering solution on Azure.